 A recliner chair from Fenetic Wellbeing (an online mobility and healthcare specialist) offers you the peace of mind of a comprehensive one-year warrant and if you have a registered illness, you don’t have to pay VAT.

 Add lighting that is fit for purpose

 Ornate light fittings and lamps may look the part, but often fall short when it comes to lighting a space properly.
-You may spend hours studying paint charts and mood boards, but it’s actually the light that shows off a space to its best.
+You may spend hours studying paint charts and interior design mood boards, but it’s actually the light that shows off a space to its best.

 Dimmers are the easiest way to achieve varying levels of natural light, but if they aren’t available to you then you might want to consider changing your bulbs.
 The desired effect is easy to achieve with energy saving lights that give a soft, warm colour.
 Do your best to avoid the harsh halogen lighting that plague many living spaces.

 Tip: Place a mirror opposite an available window if you have a naturally dark room.
 No matter how small the window, it will bounce more light around.

 Keep your space clutter free with storage that is handsome as well as handy.
 There’s nothing more unappealing than being surrounded by clutter, so restore the look and feel of your room with some creative storage solutions.

 A storage trunk not only gives a room a sense of history, but can double up as a feature coffee table as well.
 You should be able to pick up a good-quality solid-wood piece for much less than you’d pay for a new coffee table.